itspriyanshurathore/omnifood-project/README.md

-# A Fully Responsive Website that are trying to clone UI
+# A Fully Responsive Website Clone of Omnifood
+Simple using of the basic of Html, css and js